 Contact Pipe Xpress Inc Today at 610-918-7120!

-Pipe Xpress is a locally owned and operated business located in West Chester.
+Pipe Xpress Inc is a locally owned and operated business located in West Chester.
 The company stocks a wide variety of PVC fittings to suit various applications.
 Check out the online store for product details and online ordering.
 Pipe Xpress Inc provides a 45 miles delivery from their location in West Chester.
 Alternatively, you can order online with free in-store pickup.

-Pipe Xpress stocks PVC fittings with a large selection of ends for various industries, including slip socket, MPT, threaded FPT, insert fittings, and spigot.
+Pipe Xpress Inc stocks PVC fittings with a large selection of ends for various industries, including slip socket, MPT, threaded FPT, insert fittings, and spigot.
 If, after browsing our PVC fittings, you can’t find what you’re looking for or have any questions, don’t hesitate to contact us.
-One of our team members will be happy to help.
+One of our team members will be happy to help with your PVC fittings.